varrios/PAdES-application/README.md

 # PAdES-application
+Project is a part of the assignment in Computer Systems Security course at Gdańsk University of Technology.
 The main task of the project is to design and develop an application to make a qualified electronic signature according to PAdES (PDF Advanced Electronic Signature) standard concept.

 In general, the application must take a form of a set of tools for realization the qualified electronic signature.
 The general concept is pointed